SESoc/constitution/constitution.md

 otherwise, it will be run at the beginning of the following academic term.

 ### 6.2 Class rep elections
 Social rep elections will be held in the class seminar during the first week of classes.
 Each class will have a maximum of two class representatives.
 For 1A and 1B classes, there is an exception: they will be allowed 3 Social reps.

+### 6.3 Chief Returning Officer

+There shall be a Chief Returning Officer (CRO) elected from the on-term members the academic term before an Executive Election.
+The CRO will be responsible for conducting all aspects of the Executive Election.
+The CRO may appoint up to one Deputy Returning Officer (DRO) from the on-term members at any time, who will assist with the coordination of the election.

+The CRO and DRO must not be candidates for any executive position.
+The term of office for a CRO extends to the final day of the Academic term of the election.

 ## 7.0 Impeachment